Getting around Malaga

 Car rental

-If you're only heading to Málaga for a long weekend to stay purely in the city, renting a car doesn't make sense, but if you're travelling for a longer period of time, it can definitely pay off.
+If you're only heading to Málaga for a long weekend with the aim of staying purely in the city, renting a car doesn't make much sense, but if you're travelling for a longer period of time, it can definitely pay off.
 Especially for trips into the hinterland, where there are many interesting destinations, remote Andalusian villages or hiking trails to visit, hiring a car definitely makes sense.

 The best place to rent a car is right at the airport, where many local and large multinational car rental companies are based.